A small daily writing habit can make thoughts easier to notice before the day moves on.

 Let the journal be messy

-The journal is not a performance.
-It is a place to be honest enough to hear yourself.
+Use the journal as a private place to be honest enough to hear yourself.

-Journaling can support your well-being, but it should not be your only support if you are carrying something very heavy.
-If writing makes you feel worse every time, or if you are dealing with trauma, self-harm thoughts, panic, abuse, or depression symptoms, reach out to someone trained to help in your area.
+Journaling can support your well-being.
+Add other support when you are carrying something very heavy.
+If writing makes you feel worse every time, reach out to someone trained to help in your area.
+Do the same if you are dealing with trauma, self-harm thoughts, or panic.
+Abuse and depression symptoms also deserve trained support.

 A simple daily journaling template